 14. Madrid, Spain

-If you want to visit a European capital and are looking for a city full of fun and day and night attractions, head to Madrid in Spain.
+If you want to visit a European capital and are looking for a city full of fun and day and night attractions, head to Madrid and the popular beaches in Spain.
 It really is the city of movida, where entertainment is wasted night and day.
 Here are the origin of some sayings related to the city, such as Madrid me mata (Madrid kills me) and Madrid nunca duerme (Madrid never sleeps)!

 The city is not only carefree and dilated rhythms, but also houses precious masterpieces of art: Prado Museum, Centro de Arte Reina Sofia, Parque del Buen Retiro, the Royal Palace and Plaza Mayor: these are just some of the many tourist attractions and cultural offerings from Madrid.
 For football fans, a visit to the famous Santiago Bernabeu Stadium is a must!